monkey-projects/socket-async/README.md

 (def client (uds/connect-socket addr))  ; Connect to the server (def server (uds/accept listener) ; Accept incoming connection

-;; At this point you have to socket channels, client and server ;; that are connected to each other.
+;; At this point you have two socket channels, client and server ;; that are connected to each other.

 (require '[clojure.core.async :as ca :refer [go >!]])